• Free shipping on all orders

 10. Dog Snoring Noises

 Just like in humans, snoring indicates that your dog is really enjoying their sleep.
-However, snoring can also be the sign of something more sinister.
+However, snoring can also be a sign of something more sinister.

 Some dogs are more likely to snore than others.
-Brachycephalic breeds like Bulldogs and Boxers are notorious snoring machines, as they find it difficult to breathe under the best of conditions.
+Brachycephalic breeds like Bulldogs and Boxers are notorious snoring machines, as they find breathing difficult under the best conditions.

 Snoring could mean that your dog is suffering from sleep apnea or hypothyroidism or that they’re simply overweight.
-It could also mean they have an abscessed tooth that’s blocking their nasal passages.
-Either way, it’s worth letting your vet have a look to rule out any serious issues.
+It could also indicate an abscessed tooth blocking their nasal passages.
+Either way, it is worth letting your vet have a look to rule out any serious issues.

 11. Dog Reverse Sneezing Sounds

-Sneezing is easily identifiable and usually harmless unless it’s accompanied by other symptoms.
+Sneezing is easily identifiable and usually harmless unless it is accompanied by other symptoms.
 Reverse sneezing is something quite different, however.

-Some dogs are more prone to paroxysmal respiration than others, and it can be triggered by environmental conditions like dust mites, pollen, or smoke.
+Some dogs are more prone to paroxysmal respiration than others, which can be triggered by environmental conditions like dust mites, pollen, or smoke.
 Breeds with long noses are more prone to the condition than others.

-Reverse sneezing is generally harmless, but if it gets out of hand, your vet may prescribe medication to reduce the symptoms.
+Reverse sneezing is generally harmless, but if it gets out of hand, your vet may prescribe medication to reduce the signs.

 12. Dog Laughing

-Dog laughter is also called “play panting,” and it’s a huh-huh-huh sound they make when they’re especially happy.
-It was discovered by animal researcher Patricia Simonet, who found that play panting has a different frequency than regular panting.
+Dog laughter is also called “play panting,” and it is a huh-huh-huh sound they make when they’re especially happy.
+Animal researcher Patricia Simonet discovered that play panting has a different frequency than regular panting.

-Not only that, but the sound also seems to have an inspiring effect on dogs, even if they’re not in on the joke.
+Not only that, but the sound also seems to inspire dogs, even if they’re not in on the joke.
 Simonet played sounds of dog laughter for pups in an observation room, each of whom would then grab a toy and look around for the laughing playmate.
 Playing sounds of dogs growling or other sounds elicited no reaction whatsoever.

-If you can recognize or mimic dog laughter, you can take your play sessions with your pooch to the next level.
-As it turns out, laughter truly is contagious — no matter what species you happen to be.
+If you recognize or mimic dog laughter, you can take your play sessions with your pup to the next level.
+As it turns out, laughter is contagious, no matter what species you are.

 Divider 2